Nicholas Christopher (actor): Rise to prominence

 In 2023, Christopher returned to Broadway as Adolfo Pirelli in the revival of Stephen Sondheim’s Sweeney Todd: The Demon Barber of Fleet Street at the Lunt-Fontanne Theatre.
 In addition to portraying Pirelli, he also understudied Josh Groban in the titular role.
-After Groban’s departure from the cast, he took over the role of Todd for a temporary stint from January to February 2024 before Aaron Tveit joined the cast.
+After Groban and Annaleigh Ashford departed from the cast, Christopher and Jeanna de Waal took over the roles of Todd and Mrs. Lovett for a temporary stint from January to February 2024 before Aaron Tveit and Sutton Foster joined the cast.
 In March 2024, he took a leave of absence from Sweeney Todd to star as Jelly Roll Morton in New York City Center’s production of Jelly's Last Jam.

-From August to October 2024, he returned to the Broadway cast of Hamilton for a temporary stint as Washington.
+From August to October 2024, he returned to the Broadway cast of Hamilton for a stint as Washington.
 Christopher then joined the cast of the Off-Broadway revival of Little Shop of Horrors starring as Seymour Krelborn opposite Sherie Rene Scott as Audrey through February 2025 at the Westside Theatre.
 In April, he reprised his role of Burr for a week in the Broadway cast of Hamilton covering for Jared Dixon.
-In August 2025, he’s set to reprise his role of Seymour opposite Madeline Brewer as Audrey for a month in the Off-Broadway cast of Little Shop of Horrors.
+In August 2025, he rejoined the Off-Broadway cast of Little Shop of Horrors as Seymour opposite Madeline Brewer as Audrey for a month.
+In September 2026, Christopher performed at the MetLife Stadium in a Hamilton medley, reprising his role of Burr.
+The performance was during a New York Giants NFL halftime show to commemorate the twenty-fifth anniversary of 9/11.

-In October 2025, Christopher is set to headline the first Broadway revival of Chess as Anatoly Sergievsky at the Imperial Theatre.
-He’ll be starring opposite Tveit as Freddie and Lea Michele as Florence through March 2026.
+In October 2025, Christopher led the first Broadway revival of Chess playing Anatoly Sergievsky, alongside Aaron Tveit as Freddie Trumper and Lea Michele as Florence Vassy.
+The limited run at the Imperial Theatre is set to run until June 2026.
+He was nominated for a Tony Award, a Drama League Award and an Outer Critics Circle Award for his performance.